Posts Tagged ‘Politics’

 The Tet Offensive had just taken place in January.
 We watched the television reports, while my parents worried I would be drafted.
 I worried, too.
 Everyone was expected to wave a flag and declare love for America, but the young people could not figure out why we were in Southeast Asia.
 We were being thrown to the dogs for the sake of stopping Communist aggression.
 Or, so the story went.
 No one wanted to call it a Civil War.

-But, that’s all in the past.
+But that’s all in the past.
 We made a mistake and lost a lot of lives as a result.
 I just didn’t want to be one of them.
-John Prine wrote a great song, “Your Flag Decal Won’t Get You Into Heaven Anymore.”
+John Prine wrote a great song, “Your Flag Decal Won’t Get You into Heaven Anymore.”
 It was written in 1971, but I always loved the picture it painted.
 Honestly, I don’t really care what your feeling might be for that period of time, but while I was there, that’s how I felt.
 When the media was hammering Bill Clinton and George W. Bush for avoiding the draft, I sat back and held my tongue, because I understood.
 No one really wanted to go.

 It’s easy to go to war when you can do it by proxy.
 Your life is safe if someone else is doing the fighting.
 Soldiers lose an arm, a leg, an eye, a life, a family, but it’s all OK, if it is them and not us.
 Politicians wave their arms high and scream “bloody murder,” but it is not them who are suffering.
 They don’t walk around with a limp, or an eye patch, or scooting around in a wheelchair.
 Yeah, they send their kids, but they send their kids.
 Not them.
 They’re safe.
 You can label me Liberal or whatever, but the fact of the matter is, war kills.
 It isn’t good for anyone.
 Everyone suffers.

-If forty years of history taught us anything, I would be surprised.
+If fifty years of history taught us anything, I would be surprised.
 We never seem to learn.
 When it comes to economic gains over death, we accept death as a consequence.
 As long as it’s not our death.
 Throw a soldier into the heat, and he’ll take it.
-But, we’re running out of soldiers.
+But we’re running out of soldiers.
 In 1968 we had the draft, which meant the soldier had no choice.
 He had to go.
 Today, there is no draft, and with what is occurring at the present time, fewer men and women are opting to join.
 They don’t want to die any more than the politicians who have chosen their fate.

-With that being said (haha), we need to change the future.
+With that being said (ha ha), we need to change the future.

 With Love,